mrkaurelius/did_and_friends/md/sunum.md

   \includegraphics[width=0.5\textwidth]{./assets/lrd_seq_2.png}
 \end{center}

-### http_signatures
-framesubtitle{indy\_auth}

-!!! kisaca

-### auth encryption
-framesubtitle{indy\_auth}

-!!! kisaca

 ### did-auth-jose (October 2018, ietf, dif) *archived sept 22*

-### did-auth-jose (October 2018, ietf, dif) *archived sept 22*

-### DID SIOP *identity.foundation/did-siop*
-!!! detaylara sonra girecegiz
+did-auth-jose is a library that provides JOSE encryption, decryption, signing, and verifying capabilities through a key and algorithm extensible model, as well as two authentication flows for use with decentralized identities (DIDs).

+*evolved to did-siop*
+#### OIDC Authentication Flow

-### DIF Authentication Working Group
+### DIF Authentication Working Group (Jan 14 2020)
-!!! burada bahsetmek uygun olmaya bilir
+!!! not: did auth a bu arkadaslar bakiyor

 #### DID Authentication Profile for SIOP
 !!! not: browser extentiondan bahset
+!!! not: not al
+!!! detaylara bir sonraki bolumde girecegiz

-This specification defines the SIOP DID AuthN flavor to use OpenID Connect (OIDC) together with the strong decentralization, privacy and security guarantees of DID for everyone who wants to have a generic way to integrate SSI wallets into their web applications.
+SIOP DID AuthN flavor to use OpenID Connect (OIDC) together with the strong decentralization, privacy and security guarantees of DID for everyone who wants to have a generic way to integrate SSI wallets into their web applications.

 - Status: DRAFT, WIP
 - Use Case: Use your identity wallet to authenticate against a Web Application

+SIOP DID is an unapproved DIF working group draft specification being developed within the Decentralized Identity Foundation (DIF).

-### DIF Authentication Working Group
+### DIF Authentication Working Group (Jan 14 2020)

 #### Encrypted Envelope
 This concept is borrowed from the HL Aries project to create a standardized means of authenticated general message passing between DID controllers.
 DIF provides an implementation of pack/unpack that intends to meet the requirements of the DIF community.